 Vinification

-The alcoholic fermentation took place spontaneously, without the addition of yeasts, in a stainless steel vat.
-It lasted 62 days at
+The alcoholic fermentation takes place spontaneously, without the addition of yeasts, in a stainless steel vat.
+It lasts around 50 days at an average temperature of 14° centigrade.